StefanBratanov/chotto/README.md

                   A text which would be used as a seed to generate random secrets in the background.
-There will be several layers of randomness on top of this text, so there is no need to worry about its uniqueness or keeping it safe.
+There will be several layers of randomness on top of this text, so there is no need to worry about its uniqueness or keeping it a secret.
   -h, --help      Show this help message and exit.
       --output-directory=<outputDirectory>
                   The directory where the outputs of the ceremony will be saved